quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Missense mutations in *Setmar* are unlikely to contribute to epistasis in the BXDs

 Unlike *Ogg1* and *Mbd4*, *Setmar* does not participate directly in base-excision repair, though its primate ortholog plays an indirect role in the repair of double-stranded DNA breaks via non-homologous end joining (NHEJ).
-In anthropoid primates, *SETMAR* encodes a fusion of two functional domains: a SET domain-containing histone methyltransferase and a tranposase domain from the *Mariner* family (MAR) [@PMID:16672366]; the mouse ortholog of *Setmar* only encodes the histone methyltransferase domain.
+In anthropoid primates, *SETMAR* encodes a fusion of two functional domains: a SET domain-containing histone methyltransferase and a tranposase domain from the *Mariner* family (MAR) [@PMID:16672366]; the mouse *Setmar* ortholog only encodes the histone methyltransferase domain.
 In human cell lines, *SETMAR* localizes to induced double-strand breaks (DSBs) and dimethylates nearby H3K36, which promotes the recruitment of DNA repair components involved in NHEJ to the DSB [@PMID:21187428].
 There is also evidence that overexpression of *SETMAR* (also known as *Metnase*) improves the efficiency of NHEJ [@PMID:16332963] and leads to increased cell survival following exposure to ionizing radiation [@PMID:16332963].
-Point mutations in either the SET or MAR domains significantly reduced the ability of *SETMAR* to promote non-homologous end joining and DNA repair [@PMID:16332963;@PMID:24573677;@PMID:21491884], suggesting that both domains are required for its role in DNA repair.
+Point mutations in either the SET or MAR domains significantly reduced the ability of *SETMAR* to promote non-homologous end joining and DNA repair [@PMID:16332963;@PMID:24573677;@PMID:21491884], suggesting that both domains are needed for its role in DNA repair.
 Another study found that overexpression of the isolated SET and MAR domains, but not of wild-type *SETMAR*, had a modest effect on NHEJ repair; overexpression of the SET domain slightly *decreased* NHEJ repair of a linearized plasmid in human cells, while overexpression of the *Mariner*-derived domain increased NHEJ relative to controls [@PMID:31238295].

-Taken together, these results suggest that the SET and transposase domains of primate *SETMAR* may have distinct roles in promoting NHEJ, and that both may be required for *SETMAR*-mediated DNA repair.
+Taken together, these results suggest that both the SET and transposase domains of primate *SETMAR* are important for *SETMAR*-mediated DNA repair.
-The p.Leu103Phe missense mutation that differentiates C57BL/6J and DBA/2J (Table @tbl:nonsyn-diffs) resides within the *Setmar* pre-SET domain and occurs at amino acid residue that is predicted to be deleterious by SIFT [@PMID:12824425].
+The p.Leu103Phe missense mutation that differentiates C57BL/6J and DBA/2J (Table @tbl:nonsyn-diffs) resides within the *Setmar* pre-SET domain and occurs at an amino acid residue that is predicted to be deleterious by SIFT [@PMID:12824425].
 However, since the mouse *Setmar* ortholog lacks the *Mariner*-derived domain, we believe that the the p.Leu103Phe or p.Ser273Arg missense mutations are unlikely to affect C>A mutation rates in the BXDs.
-Moreoever, we believe that the documented mutator phenotypes associated with both *Ogg1* and *Mbd4*, as well as those genes' known roles in base-excision repair, make them more likely candidates to underlie the epistatic interaction with *Mutyh* we observed in this study.
+Moreover, we believe that the documented mutator phenotypes associated with both *Ogg1* and *Mbd4*, as well as those genes' known roles in base-excision repair, make them more likely candidates to underlie the epistatic interaction with *Mutyh* we observed in this study.

 ### Supplementary Figures